Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-Footprinting techniques are typically performed during the early stages of an attack to collect useful information about the organization, personnel, and resources.
-We discuss the most common footprinting techniques here.
+footprinting techniques are typically performed during the early stages of an attack to collect useful information about the organization, personnel, and resources. {Third parties include websites, search engines, dark web, or personnel who are not involved with the target organization.} We discuss the most common {third-party source-based} footprinting techniques here. {Table~\ref{tab:passive_footprinting} shows techniques, types, target information, tools, and publicly available tools for third-party source-based target footprinting.}